 This endorsement leads to licensure to teach general science, physical science, basic integrated science and middle school science.
-This endorsement requires secondary certification in a science specific content area (biology or chemistry).
+This endorsement requires completion of majors in secondary education and in a science specific content area (biology or chemistry).

 Methods of Teaching Secondary Natural Science